See twice daily colourful Chinese Lion and Dragon dance performances by the Australian Yau Kung Mu Association, fresh from Chinese New Year in Sydney.

 Location: Nundle, NSW

-In 2015 the Nundle Go For Gold Chinese Easter Festival will be held on Easter Saturday and Sunday, April 4 and 5.
+In 2016 the Nundle Go For Gold Chinese Easter Festival will be held on Easter Saturday and Sunday, March 26-27.
 Be part of the second largest annual festival in northern inland NSW attracting 16,000 people over two days.
 The annual festival honours the significant role of Chinese and European miners and storekeepers in the development of the Nundle and Hanging Rock townships.

-The Festival includes striking lion and dragon dances twice daily by the Australian Yau Kung Mu Association, traditional Chinese dance by the Multicultural Communities Council of NSW, panning for Nundle gold worth $1000, including four nuggets, live music by The Sax Summit, Dylan Hartas and the Blues Martyrs, Jeff Gibson, and David Wei and Eva Timms, nearly 100 food, produce, craft and bric-a-brac market stalls, antique toy display, magician, Library on the Lawn and Chinese-themed craft, Woolomin Public School P&C animal nursery, jumping castle and face painting.
+The Festival includes striking lion and dragon dances twice daily by the Australian Yau Kung Mu Association, traditional Chinese dance by the Multicultural Communities Council of NSW, panning for Nundle gold worth $1000, including four nuggets, live music, nearly 100 food, produce, craft and bric-a-brac market stalls, antique toy display, magician, Library on the Lawn and Chinese-themed craft, Woolomin Public School P&C animal nursery, jumping castle and face painting.